 Many entrepreneurs are self-taught in order to realize their entrepreneurial dreams.
 What’s more, thanks to free online resources, from training courses to videos on streaming platforms, it’s possible to learn the basics of ecommerce without having to go to school or to learn today’s marketing techniques without having to go to university.

-Also, when it comes to graphics and brand identity, many brands are built with the help of professionals in the field.
-So, as an entrepreneur, you don't need to have all the skills you need in every area of brand creation to succeed: you may well find potential partners along the way, with whom you can work to make your business a success.
+Also, when it comes to graphics and brand identity, many brands are built with the aid of professionals in the field.
+So, as an entrepreneur, you don’t need to have all the skills you need in every area of brand creation to succeed: you may well find potential partners along the way, with whom you can work to make your business a success.

 Schools and courses